danielaparker/jsoncons/doc/ref/jsonpath/jsonpath.md

 7 |`&&`             |Left
 8 |<code>&#124;&#124;</code> |Left

-A parenthetical expression allows these precedence rules to be overriden, e.g. (a || b) && c.
+The precedence rules may be overriden with explicit parentheses, e.g. (a || b) && c.

 ### Unions